 - I learned more than I ever wanted to know about self-publishing because of the access I had to this information.

-- Abel to market services online, I was able to run a web design/content marketing side business for multiple years.
+- Being able to market services online, I ran a web design/content marketing side business for multiple years.

 - Even social media had helped me reach particular audiences along the way, when it came time to market books.